 For three Sundays, Pastor Kissling preached to his one-woman congregation.
 Attendance doubled the fourth week when Mrs. Rische brought her husband, Sam, a Milwaukee architect.

 Slowly and steadily attendance began to climb.
 In 1915, Rev. Kissling formed the Choral Club of East Milwaukee.
-The club sang at Sunday services, where they usually outnumbered the congregation.
+The club sang at his Sunday services, where its members usually outnumbered the worshipers.

-By 1916, the choir had become well known and was singing Sunday evening concerts at other churches.
-The singers were usually fed a light supper by the hosting congregation and donations were collected for the future church.
+By 1916, the choir had become a highly regarded institution and was frequently asked to sing Sunday evening concerts at other churches.
+The singers were usually fed a light supper by the hosting congregation and donations were collected for Shorewood’s future Lutheran church.

 In spring 1916, a constitution was adopted forming the “Evangelical Lutheran Church of East Milwaukee” with 16 charter members.
 The new congregation was housed in a prefabricated chapel building donated by the mission board.
 It was placed on Atwater Road (now Capitol Drive) where the Shorewood telephone building now stands.